Package 'slca'

 Description

-This function reorders the latent class membership for specified latent class variables.
+Reorders the latent class membership for specified latent class variables in an slcafit object.

 Usage